 Treating any problems with your musculoskeletal system is an important part of your care.
-A physical therapist may examine and evaluate your posture, gait (how you walk), your spine, abdomen, pelvis and legs.
-The therapist will do various examinations to look for abnormalities and to find muscle strength, tenderness, length differences and flexibility.
-They will also determine your "trigger points" or areas where your muscles are especially tender and areas where you have fascial restrictions throughout your body.
+A physical therapist may examine and evaluate your posture, gait (how you walk), your abdomen, pelvis and legs.
+The therapist will do various examinations to look for abnormalities and to find muscle strength, tenderness, length and flexibility.
+They will also determine your "trigger points" or areas where your muscles are especially tender.
 You will then receive a program of physical therapy using many different techniques to help you to develop healthier, stronger muscles.
-You may receive manual (hands on) therapies that address your unique restrictions, learn special exercises for specific muscles or work with special equipment such as ultrasound or muscle stimulators.
+You may learn special exercises for specific muscles or work with special equipment such as ultrasound or muscle stimulators.
 You will also learn relaxation and breathing techniques.
 The physical therapist will work closely with your health care provider to coordinate a program of exercises and pain medications by mouth and/or injection as needed.